ShreyashSingh1/Dsocial/README.md

-# **Dsocial - Decentralized Social Media App**
+# **Dconnect - Decentralized Social Media App**

-Welcome to Dsocial, a decentralized social media platform where users can engage with each other, earn tokens, and participate in various activities.
+Welcome to Dconnect, a decentralized social media platform where users can engage with each other, earn tokens, and participate in various activities.
 Before diving into the platform, it's essential to familiarize yourself with some core principles and features.

 ## **Core DAO Testnet Faucets**

-Before starting your journey on Dsocial, it's recommended to read about some core DAO (Decentralized Autonomous Organization) faucets.
+Before starting your journey on Dconnect, it's recommended to read about some core DAO (Decentralized Autonomous Organization) faucets.
 These are essential components of our platform, ensuring transparency, fairness, and community governance.
 You can find more information about these faucets [here](https://scan.test.btcs.network/faucet).

 ## **Features**

 ### 1. AI-Generated Images and Memes

-Dsocial offers a unique feature where users can access AI-generated images and memes to share with each other.
+Dconnect offers a unique feature where users can access AI-generated images and memes to share with each other.
 Additionally, users can unleash their creativity by creating a playground within the platform.
 In this playground, users can stake their assets and potentially earn more tokens.

 ### 2. Fund Raising for Early-Stage Startups

-One of the main attractions of Dsocial is its crowd-funding section dedicated to early-stage startups.
+One of the main attractions of Dconnect is its crowd-funding section dedicated to early-stage startups.
 Here, venture capitalists (VCs) and individuals alike can contribute to startup projects, helping them raise necessary funds for their growth and development.

 ## **Why Anon Aadhaar Matters for Fund Raising:**